1975 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1975 Dime Error List

-While most 1975-S proof dimes were properly struck, a small number display notable production variations that appeal to collectors seeking more than standard issues.
+While most 1975 dimes were properly struck, a small number display notable production variations that collectors actively seek.
+These errors range from minor repunched mint marks to one of the rarest modern U.S. coins ever documented.

 1. 1975-S/S RPM FS-501 Errors

-This repunched mint mark variety occurred when mint workers hand-punched the “S” mintmark onto working dies.
-If the initial impression was misaligned or weak, a second blow at a different angle created overlapping mintmarks visible under magnification.
+This repunched mint mark (RPM) variety occurred when mint workers hand-punched the “S” mint mark onto working dies.
+If the initial impression was misaligned or weak, a second strike at a slightly different angle created overlapping mint marks visible under magnification.

-The FS-501 designation identifies this as a recognized and catalogued variety.
-Examples graded PR69 Deep Cameo have sold for around $800, representing a notable premium over standard proofs.
+The FS-501 designation identifies this as a catalogued variety in the Cherrypickers’ Guide to Rare Die Varieties, the standard reference for such errors.
+Examples graded PR69 Deep Cameo have sold for around $800, representing a meaningful premium over standard proof coins.

 1975-S/S RPM FS-501 Dime Price/Grade Chart